Gustav Vasa: The capture of Stockholm

 Shortly after the events of 1523 in Strängnäs, letters patent were issued to Lübeck and its allied Hanseatic cities, who now were freed from tolls when trading in Sweden.
 An agreement, designed by Lübeck negotiators, was made with the Danish defenders in Stockholm.
 On 17 June the rebels could enter the capital city.
 At Midsummer, a grand entrance of king Gustav was arranged at Söderport, the southern gate of Stockholm.
 Celebrations followed, including a mass of thanksgiving in Storkyrkan (also known as Stockholm Cathedral) led by Peder Jakobsson.
 Gustav could now install himself in the Tre Kronor palace.

 The war ends

-Bailiffs, loyal to the old king Christian, were still holding castles in Finland, a part of Sweden at the time.
+Bailiffs, still loyal to Christian II, were still holding castles in Finland, a part of Sweden at the time.
 During the summer and fall of 1523 they all surrendered.
-The next year, on 24 August 1524, Gustav arrived in Malmö in order to reach a settlement with Denmark-Norway and its king Frederick.
-The Treaty of Malmö (in Swedish: Malmö recess) had both positive and negative sides to it, from king Gustav's perspective.
+The next year, on 24 August 1524, Gustav arrived in Malmö in order to reach a settlement with King Frederick of Denmark-Norway.
+The Treaty of Malmö (in Swedish: Malmö recess) had both positive and negative sides to it, from King Gustav's perspective.
 The treaty meant that Denmark-Norway acknowledged the independence of Sweden.
 The hopes Gustav had carried of winning further provinces (Gotland and Blekinge) were however scuttled.
 The treaty marked the end of the Swedish War of Liberation.